Stacy Mail

 Lower and Mid Hunter Local Landcare Coordinator

-I have always loved nature and the great outdoors.
-Though it wasn’t a direct path, its no surprise that I found my way to a rewarding career in Natural Resource Management!
-Working for Conservation Volunteers Australia, I led many projects in the Hunter Region including Green Army and bush regeneration teams and still volunteer with native animal rescue groups.
+have always loved nature and the great outdoors.
+Though it wasn’t a direct path, it is no surprise that I found my way to a rewarding career in Natural Resource Management!
+Working for Conservation Volunteers Australia, I led many projects in the Hunter Region including Green Army and bush regeneration teams and I still volunteer with native animal rescue groups.

 Paul Melehan